Palliative Care and End-of-life ResponsibilitiesCategories: Clinical Practice, Licensee-Patient Relationship Adopted: Oct 1999 | Amended: Oct 2016

 • [may be] applicable early in the course of illness, in conjunction with other therapies that are intended to prolong life, such as chemotherapy or radiation therapy, and includes those investigations needed to better understand and manage distressing clinical complications.****

-The Board will assume opioid use in such patients is appropriate if the responsible licensee is familiar with and abides by acceptable medical guidelines regarding such use, is knowledgeable about effective and compassionate pain relief, and maintains an appropriate medical record that details a pain management plan.
+The Board will assume opioid use in such patients is appropriate if the responsible licensee is familiar with and abides by acceptable medical guidelines regarding such use, is knowledgeable about effective and compassionate pain relief, and maintains an appropriate medical record that documents a palliative care diagnosis and details of any pain management plan.
 (See the Board’s position statement on the Policy for the Use of Controlled Substances for the Treatment of Pain for an outline of what the Board expects of licensees in the management of pain.)
 Because the Board is aware of the inherent risks associated with effective symptom relief in such situations, it will not interpret their occurrence as subject to discipline by the Board.

 ***Taken from the Center to Advance Palliative Care (2012) http://www.capc.org/building-a-hospital-based-palliative-care-program/case/definingpc